Board of Directors

 Laboratory Board of Directors

-The Lab is directed by Mary Hamilton, Bryan Maddox, Radhika Gorur, Camilla Addey and Sam Sellar.
+The Lab is directed by Camilla Addey, Mary Hamilton, Radhika Gorur, Nelli Piattoeva and Sam Sellar.
 Their biographical notes follow:

 Mary Hamilton is Professor of Adult Learning and Literacy in the Department of Educational Research at Lancaster University, UK.
 She is Associate Director of the Lancaster Literacy Research Centre and a founding member of the Research and Practice in Adult Literacy group.
 Her work explores communication and interaction in the everyday textually-mediated social world and involves close analysis of how texts, both print and digital, are used within social encounters and circulate within institutional settings.
 She has a long-standing interest in informal, vernacular learning and how communicative and learning resources are built across the life span.
 She has become increasingly involved with historical and interpretative policy analysis exploring how international influences reach into local practice and the implications of this for tutor and student agency in literacy education.
 Her current research is in literacy policy and governance, socio-material theory, academic Literacies, digital technologies and change.